nazarena254/PersonalDetails-RESTApi/README.md

-## RESTful API
+## REST API
-Its a simple ajax form that allows user to enter details.
+Its a simple ajax form that allows user to enter personal details through a form and acess those details from database using Api.

 ### Author
 Nazarena Wambura.</br>